Making a claim on car insurance

 If this does not work you can send a letter of complaint to Insurance Code Compliance at:

-The above complaint should assist in getting a response.
+The above sample letter of complaint should assist in getting a response.
 However, if this is unsuccessful you could refer the matter to the Financial Ombudsman Service.
-A sample letter appears below:

 How to lodge a dispute with the Financial Ombudsman’s Service